FroggMaster/VPNCheck/README.md

 # VPNCheck

 VPNCheck is designed to initiate an OpenVPN connection and maintain that connection.

-Well I would love to rely on the built-in OpenVPN method to maintain a connection I've found it to be unreliable.
+Well I would love to rely on the built-in OpenVPN method to maintain a connection I've found it to be unreliable; This is my solution to that problem.

 ## Installation